 Answer: Form 13H is an online web-based electronic form available only to persons with EDGAR access.
 For reference purposes, a paper copy of the form can be found on the Commission’s website: http://www.sec.gov/about/forms/secforms.htm.

-In order to gain the necessary permission and access to file documents thorough the EDGAR system, a registrant must first submit Form ID to obtain a Central Index Key (‘‘CIK’’) and access codes (effectively a logon ID and password).
-FAQs on the Form ID process can be found here: http://www.sec.gov/info/edgar/feifaq052306.htm.
+If a filer does not yet have EDGAR access, then in order to gain the necessary permission and access to file documents through the EDGAR system, a filer must first submit Form ID to obtain a Central Index Key (‘‘CIK’’) and other EDGAR access codes (including a password).
+Form ID must be submitted through EDGAR’s Filer Management website (https://www.filermanagement.edgarfiling.sec.gov).
+A step-by-step Reference Guide for how to complete and submit Form ID is available here: http://www.sec.gov/info/edgar/quick-reference/form-id.pdf.
+Additional FAQs on the Form ID process can be found here: http://www.sec.gov/info/edgar/form-id-faq.pdf.

-Registrants should have only one CIK number, and can use their existing CIK to file Form 13H.
-If a registrant was previously a paper-based broker-dealer filer, it can convert to an electronic filer to enable it to electronically file Form 13H.
+Filers should have only one CIK number, and should use their existing CIK (if applicable) to file Form 13H.
+If a filer was previously a paper-based broker-dealer filer, it can convert to an electronic filer to enable it to electronically file Form 13H.
 Paper-based filers may apply to convert to electronic filers at https://www.filermanagement.edgarfiling.sec.gov/.

 More information on accessing and using EDGAR is available in the EDGAR Filer Manual, available at: http://www.sec.gov/info/edgar/edmanuals.htm.
 Volume I of the Filer Manual is a reference for those that need to obtain EDGAR access and for those that are new to EDGAR.
 Volume II focuses on the filing process and illustrates each step of the process to submit an electronic submission.
 Volume II contains specific instructions for Form 13H.

-If you have questions that are not addressed in those documents, Filer Support and Filer Technical Support can be reached at (202) 551-8900.
+If you have technical questions relating to EDGAR that are not addressed in those documents, EDGAR Filer Support and Filer Technical Support can be reached at (202) 551-8900.

 Question 2.2: What is meant by “accounts of the large trader” in Item 5(b)?